-All three provide spay/neuter, vaccinations (fvrcp and rabies if old enough), flea treatment, and minor wound care if possible for $15/cat.
+Most of the options below provide spay/neuter, vaccinations (FVRCP and rabies, if old enough), flea treatment, and minor wound care, if possible for $10-20 per cat.

 Solano Feral TNR Task Force (in Solano County)

 Both feral and tame cats are welcome on these transports.
 Transports currently occur every first and third Wednesday of the month.
 Please look at the full description of these transports under the tame cat low-cost spay/neuter options by clicking HERE.

 Phone: (530) 662-8858